OLIMEX/DIY-LAPTOP/SOFTWARE/A64-TERES/TERES-KBD-RELEASE/upgrade/README.md

 - Enter the superuser password
 - Press Fn+TuXkey+escape simultaneously to begin the update

-The firmware should now be updated.
+The firmware should now be updated!

-**Note**: To get Fn+F1 suspend mode working with older releases:
+## To get Fn+F1 suspend mode working with older releases

 1. Run the following command: